With all the benefits creatine is known for, some people have experienced tiredness associated with its supplementation.

 Creatine Makes Me Sleepy: 7 Reasons Why You Feel Tired When Taking Creatine

-Creatine is a widely researched supplement that’s considered safe for most of the population.
+Creatine is a widely researched supplement considered safe for most of the population.
 As exercise physiologist, psychologist, and registered dietitian Dr. David Creel says:

 “There really doesn’t appear to be any major hazards to it, which is kind of unique for a supplement.”